 Sandro Ramírez (Málaga CF, £5.2m)

 Once a hot prospect at Barcelona, the signing of Ramirez was hailed as a coup after the striker hit 14 goals in 30 games for Malaga.
 It soon became apparent, however, that the Canary Islander was no replacement for Romelu Lukaku.
-Ramirez scored just once in seven starts in an Everton shirt and found himself shipped back to Spain on loan after just six months on Merseyside.
+Ramirez scored just once in seven starts in an Everton shirt and found himself shipped back to Spain on loan after just six months.
 He’s currently on loan at Real Sociedad after a temporary spell at Sevilla last season – incidentally, that strike for the Toffees, in a 5-1 home defeat to Atalanta in November 2017, is his last competitive goal.

 Sam Allardyce’s appointment as Everton boss proved to be the end for Ramirez – the Spaniard featured for just 46 minutes under Big Sam before he was sent packing.